DamianCoventry/159.261-Game-Prog-Assgn1/README.md

 - change the lighting to be in world space, not camera space.
 - create the normal Matrix and pass it into the shaders
 - put a point light source on a power ups and apples
+- test that the apples are being placed away from the snake at the beginning of the level.
+-